jonohill/docker-openvpn-proxy/README.md

 Also included a `docker-compose.yml`

 ### Environment Variables

+#### LOCAL_NETWORK
-`LOCAL_NETWORK` - The CIDR mask of the local IP addresses which will be acessing the proxy.
+The CIDR mask of the local IP addresses which will be acessing the proxy.
 This is so the response to a request makes it back to the client.

-`OPENVPN_FILE_SUBPATH` - Currently only 'pia/uk-london.ovpn' or 'pia/uk-southhampton.ovpn' are valid.
+#### OPENVPN_FILE_SUBPATH
+Currently implemented
+ - pia/uk-london.ovpn
+ - pia/uk-manch.ovpn
+ - pia/germany-frankf.ovpn

+#### OPENVPN_USERNAME / OPENVPN_PASSWORD
-`OPENVPN_USERNAME` / `OPENVPN_PASSWORD` - Credentials to connect to PIA
+Credentials to connect to PIA.